xaxys/bubbler/README.md

 The option statement cannot be duplicated in a `.bb` file.

-Warning will be reported if a option is unknown.
+Warning will be reported if an option is unknown.

 #### Supported Options